ryan-mcclue/unsw/comp4920/ass2.md

 potential pathways for achieving fairness, accountability and transparency (FAT) in ADM systems However, due to the nuanced nature of human cognition, these systems can only theoretically approximate the complexity of human decision making.
-As a result, while technical approaches can make significant progress toward FAT principles, achieving them fully in practice requires human involvement.
+As a result, while technical approaches can make progress toward FAT principles, achieving them fully in practice requires human involvement.

 A causal model of explanation focuses on direct cause-and-effect relationships.
 This approach naturally aligns with the human decision making process, where an individual's beliefs and desires influence their actions.

-A statistical model looks at probabilistic relationships between data.
+On the other hand, a statistical model looks at probabilistic relationships within data.
-This offers a different framework for understanding ... by looking at patterns in data like ...
+This approach assumes that statistical patterns can reveal associations that influence decisions.
+These models offer different lenses to interpret the extent to which an ADM system is acheiving FAT.

+In the context of a statistical model, an ADM system is fair if the proportion of positive to negative decisions are the same for all demographics.
+This statistical correlation can reveal biases in the system to rectify and promote fairness.

+A causal model of explanation considers fairness to be if a decision applies equally across different demographics.
+Causal allows to answer

 What to extract data and turn it into actionable insight to make decisions to improve areas in life.

 TODO: Use this flow as first paragraph
 Data flow pipeline involves